rvanlaar/dokku-nginx-stream/README.md

 **Note:** Alpha software.
 Pull Requests are welcome

-**Note:** Only one tcp port per app is supported
+**Note:** Only one tcp/udp port per app is supported

-Dokku NGINX Stream gives the ability to open up tcp ports to the outside world.
+Dokku NGINX Stream gives the ability to open up tcp/udp ports to the outside world.
 This can be usefull when your application speaks more than http.